VIZION AI

 Why This Exists

 The point is not “AI magic.”
-The point is building repeatable operator logic around messy real-world incidents, then using AI where it meaningfully improves speed, clarity, or coverage.
+The point is a calmer path through messy incidents, with AI used only where it helps summarize, draft, or route the next step.

 Business Problem